ChiaraGiaca/CNN-and-SVM-for-Reciclability/README.md

 # Deep CNN and SVM Waste Classifier for Recyclability purposes

-For this project I used Convolutional Neural Networks (CNN), Support Vector Machine (SVM) models together with a combination of both (CNN having as softmax layer a SVM) in order to predict in which of the six recyclable categories (glass, garbage, plastic, paper, metal and cardboard) a particular object belongs to.
+For this project I used Convolutional Neural Networks (CNN), Support Vector Machine (SVM) models together with a combination of both (CNN having as softmax layer a SVM) in order to predict in which of the six recyclable categories (glass, garbage, plastic, paper, metal and cardboard) the photo of a particular object belongs to.
 I eventually evaluated such models and compared the result obtained.

 ## Flowchart of the work